amandafrench/frankenreads/wp-content/plugins/google-captcha-pro/readme.txt

 == Changelog ==

+= V1.36 - 19.03.2018 =
+* Bugfix : The bug related to BuddyPress registration form has been fixed.

 = V1.35 - 08.02.2018 =
 * Update : The Czech language file has been updated.
 * Bugfix : Google Captcha responsive styles have been fixed.